Apr 26—30, 2023

 DeLanna Studi / USA

-From Cherokee performance artist and activist DeLanna Studi comes And So We Walked, a frank, heartwarming and inspiring one-woman show illuminating and reckoning with one of the darkest corners of American history.
+From Cherokee actress, artist, and activist DeLanna Studi comes And So We Walked, a frank, heartwarming, and surprisingly funny one-woman show illuminating and reckoning with one of the darkest corners of American history.

-In Studi’s story, a contemporary Cherokee woman and her father embark on an incredible 900-mile journey along the Trail of Tears to truly understand her own identity and the conflicts of her nation.
-Recounting the six-week journey, which retraced the path her great-great grandparents took in the 1830s during the forced relocation of 17,000 Cherokee from their homelands, becomes a powerful, multi-faceted dramatic memoir that draws on extraordinary interviews, historical research, and the artist’s personal experience to convey the complexities and conflicts with which the Cherokee wrestle.
+In Studi’s story, a contemporary Cherokee woman and her father embark on an unforgettable 900-mile journey along the Trail of Tears, retracing the same path her great-great grandparents took in the 1830s during the forced relocation of 17,000 Cherokee people.
+Studi’s recounting of the trip draws on extraordinary first-person interviews, historical research, and the artist’s personal experiences to paint a portrait of conflict, contradictions, and survival.

 Info